qppd/Pill-Dispenser-V3/docs/HARDWARE_SETUP.md

 # Hardware Setup Guide

-This document provides detailed instructions for assembling and configuring the hardware components of the Pill Dispenser V3 system.
+This document provides detailed instructions for assembling and configuring the hardware components of the Pill Dispenser V3 multi-component system including ESP32, Raspberry Pi, and ESP32-CAM.

 ## Prerequisites